tmn/.emacs.d/README.md

 **My .emacs.d - use it, break it, fix it, trash it**

-This emacs configuration is tested in emacs 27.1 on macOS.
+This emacs configuration is currentlig being used with emacs 29.0, and tested in 28.2.

 ## Usage